dennisheitmann/osipiconnect/README.md

 ## Requirements

- - PI Web API 2018 installed within your domain using Kerberos or Basic Authentication.
+ - PI Web API 2018 installed within your domain using Kerberos(NTLM fallback) or Basic Authentication.
 If you are using an older version, some methods might not work.
  - Python 2.7 and 3.4+

 ## Installation